 Moreover, when you use many spectra obtained by the same person or if one spectrum provided important information for your work, we strongly encourage you to welcome him/her as a co-author of your publication.
 It is sufficient to thank in your publication observers which provided less spectra.
 Proper acknowledgments of the work of observers insures that observers will keep their motivation and continue to feed BeSS with their data.

-Those who wish to do so can also register as an observer to upload to the BeSS database classical Be star or Herbig Ae/Be star spectra they collected.
+Those who wish to do so can also register as an observer to upload to the BeSS database classical Be star, Herbig Ae/Be star or B[e] supergiant spectra they collected.
 In this case, the uploaded spectra must comply with the fits format and their header must contain at least some specific keywords (See Format).

 We encourage you to also consult ArasBeam and the mailing list spectro-l to know which stars to observe in priority.